Silver City, New Mexico: Economy

 Silver City was founded as a mining town.
-George Hearst built a smelter after the Silver City, Deming and Pacific narrow gauge railway reached Silver City in 1883.
-The Santa Fe Railroad provided standard gauge rail service in 1886, and Commanche Mining and Smelting extended the 2-foot narrow gauge Silver City, Pinos Altos and Mogollon Railroad to Pinos Altos in 1906 (none of which are still in existence).
+George Hearst built a smelter after the Silver City, Deming and Pacific narrow-gauge railway reached Silver City in 1883.
+The Santa Fe Railroad provided standard gauge rail service in 1886, and Commanche Mining and Smelting extended the two-foot narrow-gauge Silver City, Pinos Altos and Mogollon Railroad to Pinos Altos in 1906 (none of which are still in existence).

 The nearby mining operations, formerly Phelps Dodge, are still the basis for the local economy.
 In 2006, the Chino and Tyrone mines produced 125400 LT of copper.
 Mine employment was 1,250, with wages and salaries totaling $73 million.
 However, a Phelps-Dodge spokesman remarked in 2007 that "based on current economic projections, our properties in New Mexico will not be operating in 25 years".
 Phelps Dodge was acquired by international mining firm Freeport-McMoRan in March 2007, and operations at the Chino and Tyrone operations are continuing under the Freeport name.

 Tourism, retirement and trade are the other major components of Silver City's economy.
 In 2006, an average three-bedroom, 1500 sqft house sold for about $160,000.

 Arts and culture

 Silver City is home to many musicians and artists and has a thriving downtown arts district.
 The Silco Theater, built in 1923, was renovated and re-opened on February 26, 2016, as a 156-seat community movie house.

 Mimbres Region Arts Council (MRAC) has been named #1 arts council in New Mexico for a decade and is the recipient of the 2013 New Mexico Governor's Award for Excellence in the Arts.
 MRAC presents the Silver City Blues Festival each May and Pickamania—a Bluegrass, Americana, Folk and acoustic festival—each September, in addition to a number of other arts events throughout the year.
 MRAC's Youth Mural Program has brought school children together with artists and community members to create over 40 public murals throughout the region.

 Grant County Community Concert Association presents numerous performance events each fall, winter, and spring.
 The first Southwest Festival of the Written Word was held in 2013, at multiple venues in historic downtown Silver City.
 Over 50 presenters—fiction and nonfiction writers, poets, bloggers, journalists, lyricists, editors, dramatists, and publishers from throughout the Southwest—were represented.

 The Red Paint Pow Wow, Chicano Music Festival, Silver City Clay Festival, Red Dot Studio & Gallery Tours, Chocolate Fantasia, Gila River Festival, Red Hot Children's Fiesta, Tamal Fiesta y Mas and the Silver City Fiber Arts Festival are also held in Silver City.

+Whiskey Creek Zócalo opened in 2023 featuring a live-music venue, artist workshops, and plant nursery.
+Run by two generations of native New Mexico residents with a strong appreciation for community and New Mexico culture.